 This is probably the best option for people new to camping.
-Basically, you drive to a location which is set up for camping.
+You drive to a location that is set up for camping.
 The facilities can vary significantly, but you can expect:

 - Individual campsites, with varying degrees of privacy from the other campsites